stereobooster/svg-pan-zoom-gesture/packages/svg-pan-zoom/README.md

 Pay attention:

 - gestures intentionally selected to not interfere with the system's default scroll gestures, **to avoid "scroll traps"**
-- all actions are available through gestures, so it works without UI
+- all actions are available through gestures, so it works without UI.
+You can add UI, though.
+Library exposes methods for this, like `pan(dx, dy)` and `zoom(scale)`

 ## Demo